gw-zhong/gw-zhong.github.io/_pages/about.md

 # 🔥 News
-- *2024.09*: &nbsp;🎉🎉 New Journal Paper **TriSAT: Trimodal Representation Learning for Multimodal Sentiment Analysis** Accepted by IEEE/ACM Transactions on Audio, Speech and Language Processing.
+- *2024.09*: &nbsp;🎉 New Journal Paper *TriSAT: Trimodal Representation Learning for Multimodal Sentiment Analysis* Accepted by IEEE/ACM Transactions on Audio, Speech and Language Processing.
-- *2023.11*: &nbsp;🎉🎉 New Journal Paper **UniMF: A Unified Multimodal Framework for Multimodal Sentiment Analysis in Missing Modalities and Unaligned Multimodal Sequences** Accepted by IEEE Transactions on Multimedia.
+- *2023.11*: &nbsp; New Journal Paper *UniMF: A Unified Multimodal Framework for Multimodal Sentiment Analysis in Missing Modalities and Unaligned Multimodal Sequences* Accepted by IEEE Transactions on Multimedia.

 # 📝 Publications
 - 🎓During My Master's Research Program